aerozer0grinder/acadally_automizer/README.md

 Remember: Use your own API key!
 Don't ask for mine.

-See tutorial.txt for more details.:smile:
+See tutorial.txt for more details. 😄

 This readme.md is made using AI.